 - Quantitative, Verbal, Integrated Reasoning, Analytical Writing

 When choosing your preferred order, take into account that the test is approximately three and a half hours long, including two optional break periods.
 You'll need to discern your strengths and weaknesses relative to the time involved.
 If, for instance, the verbal reasoning portion is a weak point, you might not want to start with that as it might set a bad precedent.
 On the other hand, you might be a person who wants to get the harder stuff out of the way.

 You might not perform as well as you would have liked the first time you take the GMAT.
 That's okay.
 You didn't waste any paper and your local Prometric site will be more than happy to reschedule you for another session.
 However, you might be worried about how this will reflect on your application.

-That is, when you take the test, your results are sent to your chosen programs automatically.
-If they see that you are retaking the test, this could reflect very well on your application.
+When you take the test, your results are sent to your chosen programs automatically.
+If they see that you are retaking the test, this could reflect very well.
 That is because re-taking the GMAT will demonstrate that you are determined to succeed.
 They will be particularly interested when they see your scores rising.
 That indicates that you are bolstering your determination with additional preparation.